 WfCommons is available on PyPI.
 WfCommons requires Python3.6+ and has been tested on Linux and macOS.

-WfCommons uses pygraphviz and thus needs the graphviz package installed (version 2.16 or later).
+WfCommons uses pygraphviz for generating visualizations for the workflow task graph .
+If you want to enable this feature, you will have to install the graphviz package (version 2.16 or later).
 You can install graphviz easily on Linux with your favorite package manager, for example for Debian-based distributions:

 $ sudo apt-get install graphviz libgraphviz-dev